-Economic theory suggests that charging customers prices that reflect the different costs of supplying electricity at different times of the day (sometimes known as flexible pricing) is one of the fundamental ways to reduce peak demand and ensure economically efficient consumption behaviour.
+Economic theory suggests that charging customers prices that reflect the different costs of supplying electricity at different times of the day (sometimes known as flexible pricing) is one of the fundamental ways to reduce peak demand and ensure economically efficient consumption.
 There are a number of different ways that flexible pricing can be undertaken, which for convenience we have grouped together as Dynamic Pricing.

-For the purposes of our analysis, we have defined Dynamic Pricing as constituting the following:
+For the purposes of our analysis, we have defined Dynamic Pricing as:

-- Three-rate TOU tariffs (peak, shoulder, off peak), for which rates may vary between seasons (winter, summer) however otherwise remain fixed for the contract period - Critical peak pricing and/or critical peak incentives, which involve at least one-day ahead notification being sent to customers to advise them of a critical peak pricing event.
-During a critical peak pricing event, electricity prices would be significantly higher than normal TOU peak prices.
+- Three-rate TOU tariffs (peak, shoulder, off peak), for which rates may vary between seasons (winter, summer) however otherwise remain fixed for the contract period - Critical peak pricing and/or critical peak incentives, which involve at least one-day ahead notification of a critical peak pricing event.
+During such a critical peak pricing event, electricity prices would be significantly higher than normal TOU peak prices.
 Alternatively, during a critical peak pricing event, customers could be paid an incentive for reducing their demand from a determined baseline by an agreed amount.

-Trials of Dynamic Pricing are being undertaken by distributors and retailers in Australia and in many locations worldwide.
+Trials of Dynamic Pricing are being undertaken in Australia and in many other locations.
 We have reviewed a sample of trial and research results in estimating the potential value of Dynamic Pricing in reducing peak demand.

-The range of Australian time of use studies and trial results we reviewed spans from 1.1% to 13% peak load reduction, while the range of results of international trials and studies spans from -4% to 18%.
-The potential peak load reductions achieved by critical peak pricing trials and studies we studied are significantly greater than those for time of use pricing, ranging between 10.6% and 36% in Australia and 4% to 40% internationally.
+The range of Australian time of use studies and trial results we reviewed suggested a 1.1% to 13% reduction in peak load.
+The results of international trials and studies suggests a range of -4% to 18%.
+The potential peak load reductions achieved by critical peak pricing trials and studies are significantly greater than those for time of use pricing, ranging between 10.6% and 36% in Australia and 4% to 40% in international studies.

-Based on our experience and research, we have selected the following high and low estimates of customer responses to Dynamic Pricing in calculating the range of possible benefits.
+Based on this experience, we have selected the following high and low estimates of customer responses to Dynamic Pricing in calculating the range of possible benefits.

-Table 2: Dynamic Pricing - Deloitte peak load reduction assumptions

-Low estimate (% response) High estimate (% response)

-Time of use tariffs 1.5% 5%

-Critical peak pricing or incentives 10% 33%
+Table 2: Dynamic Pricing - Deloitte peak load reduction assumptions Low estimate (% response) High estimate (% response) Time of use tariffs 1.5% 5% Critical peak pricing or incentives 10% 33% and the Definition of Definition of the local and the stress constraints of

-Based on our analysis of Australian and international studies and trials, and the estimated value of reducing peak demand discussed above, we consider that the implementation of Dynamic Pricing across the NEM and SWIS over 2012 to 2022 offers benefits in the range set out in the table below.
-These values are based on maximum take up rates of 30% of customers being engaged in both time of use and critical peak pricing or incentives from 2017-18, which we consider is a reasonable estimate of achievable engagement over the period of analysis.
+Based on this analysis, and the estimated value of reducing peak demand discussed, we consider that the value of the implementation of Dynamic Pricing in the NEM and SWIS over 2012 to 2022 is in the range set out in table 3 below.
+These estimates are based on maximum take up rates of 30% of customers being engaged in both time of use and critical peak pricing or incentives from 2017-18, which we consider is a reasonable estimate of achievable engagement over the period of analysis.

-Table 3: Dynamic Pricing - estimated value of benefits 2012-13 to 2021-22 (NPV, \$m)
+Table 3: Dynamic Pricing - estimated value of benefits 2012-13 to 2021-22 (NPV, \$m) --- ------